quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture_processed/geaa_part64_13.2_CollisionP.md

 An AABB can be defined by two points: one containing the minimum coordinates along each axis, and another containing the maximum coordinates.
 :p How is an Axis-Aligned Bounding Box (AABB) defined?
 ??x
-An AABB is defined by two points: one containing the minimum coordinates \((minX, minY, minZ)\) and the other containing the maximum coordinates \((maxX, maxY, maxZ)\).
+An AABB is defined by two points: one containing the minimum coordinates $(minX, minY, minZ)$ and the other containing the maximum coordinates $(maxX, maxY, maxZ)$.
 This allows for efficient collision detection with other axis-aligned boxes.
 ```java
 class Aabb {
     Vector3 min; // Minimum coordinates